Algae

 The trunk of this Indian horsechestnut in Great Himalayan National Park, Himachal Pradesh, is partly covered by a bright yellow alga.
 (Photo copyright © by Kaj Halberg)

-This Khmer relief, depicting a Hindu goddess or a noble lady, is partly covered by orange algae. – Bayon, Angkor Thom, Cambodia.
+This Khmer relief, depicting a Hindu goddess or a noble lady, is partly covered by orange algae, Bayon, Angkor Thom, Cambodia. – Numerous pictures from this impressive area are shown on the pages Religion: Hinduism, and Decay.
 (Photo copyright © by Kaj Halberg)

 The pond in the picture below, on the island of Fanø, Denmark, is filled with a yellowish alga.
 The floating leaf is of a white waterlily (Nymphaea alba), whose leaves are usually various shades of green, but for some reason this leaf has turned orange-yellow.
 The green stems in the foreground are common spike-rush (Eleocharis palustris).